CUP-ECS/beatnik/configs/README.md

 ## Installing and Building Beatnik with Spack

 The beatnik spack package should enforce its build requirements appropriately; we strongly suggest that you use the spack package for both installation (via `spack install` or `spack env create`) and development (via `spack develop` in a created environment).
 We strive to keep the spack package spec up to date to enable this.
+Note that to do so, you will often need your own spack installation, information about which can be found at [the spack documentation installation tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_basics.html).
+On systems with a system spack install, we also advise upstreaming to the system spack installation.
+When appropriate, we note this in the list of systems below and provide a relevant `upstreams.yaml` file.

 ### Current list of tested systems targets and suggested installation method

 We have tested beatnik installation on the following systems via either spack install with the provided spack install flags or a spack environment.
 An example run script is also provided for each of these systems in the appropriate subdirectory.
-  * University of New Mexico - These systems simply use `spack install` as the UNM machines have a full global spack packages.yaml already set up
+  * University of New Mexico - These systems simply use `spack install` as the UNM machines have a full global spack packages.yaml already set up.
+Because thse systems use spack for package maintenance, we recommend adding the provided `upstreams.yaml` file in the `unm` directory to the `.spack` directory in your home directory.
     * Hopper V100/A100 GPU cluster system - `spack install beatnik +cuda cuda_arch=80 %gcc ^cuda@11` (or `cuda_arch=70` for the V100 nodes); ^cuda@11 is needed to avoid using CUDA 12 which the UNM cuda drivers aren't updated to support as of 10/1/23.
 Only tested with gcc as the compiler.
     * General UNM (Wheeler/Hopper) CPU systems - `spack install beatnik` is sufficient
   * Lawrence Livermore National Laboratory - These systems need a spack environment (provided) to set up compilers and external packages to use spack effectively on these systems.
 Use `spack env create` with the provided spack.yaml to build beatnik in an environment on these systems.
 Simple test run scripts are also provided.